Final report for NCIN22-002

 - Land Access and Land Conservation in Indiana – Community of Practice Kick-Off Event with 42 participants across Indiana and different fields that 'touch agriculture"

 - Community of Practice Monthly Meetings (virtual) where they learn about land use and what is happening in other states.
-One participant writes, "The composition of the group is terrific because there is expertise from so many different areas.
+One participant writes, "The group composition is terrific because there is expertise from so many different areas.
 Also, the outside speakers and resources have done a nice job of presenting interesting solutions from other states."
 And, a planner writes, "As a planner, I'm always checking what we are discussing against my local zoning ordinance to see how it is handled.
 We are super ag-friendly and intend to stay that way, even on small lots.
 However, I can understand how folks looking to expand or get started have a very difficult way to go, especially if they are trying to make farming their full-time profession."

 There is increasing activity at the city, county, and state levels to understand and implement community food policies and programs to address disparities in equity, access, health, profitability, and community resilience to climate change.
 However, discussion, programming, and funding can and do take place without community capital asset mapping and the knowledge of existing food policie